siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/2-oop/110-2025-02-11-visibility-modifiers-in-kotlin.md

   - Visibility Modifiers
 featured_image: /images/kotlin-1.png
 ---
 Kotlin, a modern and expressive programming language, offers robust visibility control mechanisms to manage access to classes, functions, and properties.
 Visibility modifiers determine how different components of a Kotlin program interact with each other, ensuring encapsulation and modularity.
-In this blog post, we will explore the various visibility modifiers available in Kotlin, their applications, and best practices for using them effectively.
+In this article, we will explore the various visibility modifiers available in Kotlin, their applications, and best practices for using them effectively.

 ## Understanding Visibility Modifiers